eMarek/Revision/README.md

 module.exports = api;
 ```

 Don't worry.
-I will explain you.
+We will explain you.
 It serves `http://127.0.0.1:8888/api/gru.json` requests.
 It expects  `stole` request payload.
 Depending on this variable are `minions` declared.
 At the end `send` function responds with an obvious JSON.

 ### What about config